MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/rms-client/rights-management-sharing-application-administrator-guide.md

     setup.exe /s
     ```

-To verify success, see the [Verifying installation success](rights-management-sharing-application-administrator-guide.md#BKMK_verifyscripted) section in this topic.
+To verify success, see the [Verifying installation success](#verifying-installation-success) section in this article.

 ### To deploy the RMS sharing application for Office 2010 and Azure RMS